phalcon/blog/data/posts/2015/07/2015-07-02-phalcons-release-process.md

 ## Supported versions

 Development is isolated in each respective branch.
 The Master branch will always contain the current version released as stable.
 Each supported version will be updated with any minor revisions that happen in the current version.
 Older versions will receive only bug fixes and security updates.

 If a new version has to have an API change which will change backwards compatibility then we will extend the support on older versions to allow users to adjust their code.
 Naturally any upcoming changes that will break backwards compatibility will be communicated with the community well in advance.

 ## State of Phalcon versions

 * Phalcon 1.2.x: Supported until 2014-03-17.
 No longer supported.
 * Phalcon 1.3.x: Supported until 2015-05-08.
 No longer supported.
-* Phalcon 2.0.x: Supported until 2015-09-30
+* Phalcon 2.0.x: Supported until 2015-09-30 (1 year from release date)
-* Phalcon 2.1.x: Supported until 2016-09-30
+* Phalcon 2.1.x: LTS release.
+Supported until 2017-09-30 (2 years from release date)

 <3 Phalcon Team